United States Trade Representative: History of the United States trade representative

+United States Trade Representative offices are located in the Winder Building.

 Trade negotiations became more complicated in the twentieth century with the rise of multilateral organizations and technological advances allowing for more commerce.
 As a result, the organization of the U.S. government (with Congress in charge of regulating foreign commerce and the executive branch in charge of treaties) became less efficient and in 1962 Congress passed a bill calling for the president to appoint a Special Representative for Trade Negotiations who would make suggestions to the president on the matters of trade.
 In the 1970s, Congress expanded this position, making it more accountable to Congress (the position has been called "a creature of congress"), and made it cabinet-level.
 Finally, in 1980 the position was renamed the United States Trade Representative.

 The Omnibus Trade and Competitiveness Act of 1988 elevated the position's role to "coordinate trade policy, serve as the President's principal trade advisor and trade 'spokesperson', and lead U.S. international trade negotiations".
 It also "required the USTR to report to both the President and Congress".